armory/documentation/_spinnaker/terraform_integration.md

 Armory ships the following versions of the Terraform binary as part of the Terraform Integration:

 * 0.11.10 through 0.11.14
-* 0.12.0 through 0.12.18
+* 0.12.0 through 0.12.20

 **Note**: Terraform binaries are verified by checksum and with Hashicorp's GPG key before being installed into our release.

-To use the Terraform Integration, you must specify the path to the Terraform binary you want to use.
-This path also includes the Terraform version.
-This version is used for the **SYSTEM_DEFINED** version value when a user creates a Terraform Integration stage in Deck.
-This version is not used if the user selects a different supported version from the menu.
+When creating a Terraform Integration stage, you can either select a specific available version or select **SYSTEM_DEFINED**.
+The **SYSTEM_DEFINED** variable is useful if you have standardized on a version of Terraform.
+Additionally, all Terraform stages within a Pipeline that affect state must use the same Terraform version.

 ![Terraform version to use](/images/terraform_version.png)

-Perform the following steps to specify a Terraform version:
+To allow Pipeline creators to use the **SYSTEM_DEFINED** value for a Terraform Integration stage, specify the path to the Terraform version:

 1. Create a file named `terraformer-local.yml` in the following directory: `.hal/default/profiles`.
 2. Add the following YAML to the file: